piman51277/neat/README.md

 # neat
 An implementation of NEAT in Typescript

+This is a work in progress